jagaad/minicourse-php-webscraping/README.md

 **Note:** During the mini-course, there are some jumps between basics and intermediate PHP concepts to see a little more about the language features.

-## Download Tools
+## Tools

+Tools installed at the beginning of the mini-course:

-- [XAMPP](https://www.apachefriends.org/index.html): It provides the PHP executable;
+- [XAMPP](https://www.apachefriends.org/index.html): It provides the PHP executable
 - [Composer](https://getcomposer.org/): The PHP package manager.
-Its installer provides the environment variable configuration also for PHP;
+Its installer provides the environment variable configuration also for PHP
-- [Git Bash (Windows)](https://git-scm.com/downloads): It provides a terminal (Unix-like) containing the Git command.
+- [Git Bash (Windows)](https://git-scm.com/downloads): It provides a terminal (Unix-like) containing the Git command

-## Commands Used
+## Commands

 The main commands used during the mini-course: